PavanRangani/docs/docs/prd/companies/requirement.md

 When any legal entity is created, its corresponding company is also created.

 When any legal entity is deleted, its corresponding company is also removed

+When legal entity is terminated, its corresponding company is archived.

 ## Archive / Restore company